andreszs/jquery.events.swipe/README.md

 $('.selector').on('swipeleft',  function(){ /* Left swipe gesture */ });
 $('.selector').on('swiperight', function(){ /* Right swipe gesture */ });
 ```
-:warning: **Warning: Read the *Implementing the touch-action CSS property* section to add the required CSS attributes**
+:warning: **Read the *Implementing the touch-action CSS property* section to add the required CSS attributes to the selector element, otherwise swipe events will fail on certain devices / browsers** :warning:

 ## Settings
 *Note: Settings are hard-coded and must be edited manually in the JS file.*